wilkeraziz/pre-chisel/python/ff/README.md

             """
             return (0.0, 0.0)

-        @ff.features('MyF3')
+        @ff.sparse
-        def MyFeatures(hypothesis):
+        def MySparse(hypothesis):
             """
-            this function must return 1 real value in this the feature will be named 'MyF3' note how the name of the python function (i.e. MyFeatures) is irrelevant when decorated with ff.features
+            this function must return a list of named feature values (i.e. pairs of the kind (suffix, fvalue)) fetures will be named prefix_suffix, where prefix is the function's name (e.g. MySparse)
             """
-            return (0.0, 0.0)
+            return (('v1',0.0) , ('v2', 0.0))

+4. Optimising a bit with suffstats and cleanup